gabrielweyer/azure-functions-telemetry/docs/DEMO.md

 Before being able to deploy and run the Functions you will need to have the below software installed:

 - [Azurite][azurite] is used as the Azure blob storage emulator when running locally
-- [Azure Functions Core Tools v4][azure-functions-core-tools] if you want to run from the command line (you will need the `v4` version if you want to be able to run the `v4` Functions locally)
+- [Azure Functions Core Tools v4][azure-functions-core-tools] if you want to run from the command line
 - [Powershell 7][powershell-7] to deploy to Azure
 - [Azure PowerShell][azure-powershell] to deploy to Azure
 - [Bicep CLI][bicep-cli] to deploy to Azure